-The Medical College Admissions Test (MCAT) is an examination that one must take in order to gain entrance into medical school or health professions school such as veterinary* or podiatric school.
+MCAT stands for the Medical College Admissions Test, which is an examination that one must take in order to gain entrance into medical school or health professions school such as veterinary* or podiatric school.
 The Association of American Medical Colleges (AAMC) is the governing body responsible for creating the MCAT exam as well as official content review for the examination.

 The MCAT covers material from the prerequisite courses taken as an undergraduate student.
 The exam requires the use of both critical thinking skills and knowledge gained from these prerequisites.
 The suggested structure of study will be listed below, but can also be found in the MCAT Essentials for Testing Year 2018, a guidebook published by the AAMC.